digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/option-extension.rst

 of a *put*) the underlying asset at predetermined *strike* price on a specific *expiry* date in the future.

-As an example, we will create an option instrument that gives the holder the right to buy AAPL stock at a given price.
+As an example, consider an option instrument that gives the holder the right to buy AAPL stock at a given price.
 This example is taken from ``src/test/daml/Daml/Finance/Instrument/Option/Test/European.daml``, where all the details are available.

-We start by defining the terms:
+You start by defining the terms:

 .. literalinclude:: ../../../../src/test/daml/Daml/Finance/Instrument/Option/Test/European.daml
   :language: daml
   :start-after: -- CREATE_EUROPEAN_OPTION_VARIABLES_BEGIN
   :end-before: -- CREATE_EUROPEAN_OPTION_VARIABLES_END

-Now that we have defined the terms we can create the option instrument:
+Now that the terms have been defined, you can create the option instrument:

 .. literalinclude:: ../../../../src/test/daml/Daml/Finance/Instrument/Option/Test/Util.daml
   :language: daml